 Regarding dividends paid to non-resident individuals, the above referred domestic withholding tax can be reduced to rates ranging from 5% to 15% under the applicable DTT concluded between Portugal and the respective State of residence, but the applicable rules should be confirmed on a case-by-case basis.
-To apply for the reduced withholding tax rates foreseen in the DTT, some formalities must be complied with no later than the tax due date (e.g., the presentation of tax forms - Model 21-RFI - duly certified by the recipient's tax authorities and/or a certificate of residence issued by the recipient's tax authorities) in order to confirm that the requirements to apply such tax saving are met.
+To apply for the reduced withholding tax rates foreseen in the DTT, some formalities must be complied with no later than the tax due date (e.g., the presentation of tax forms - Model 21-RFI, available at http://info.portaldasfinancas.gov.pt/pt/apoio_contribuinte/modelos_formularios/convencoes_dupla_trib_internacional/ - duly certified by the recipient's tax authorities and/or a certificate of residence issued by the recipient's tax authorities) in order to confirm that the requirements to apply such tax saving are met.